resoft-labs/InputLog-LibreOffice-external/README.md

 Simple example standalone application capable of doing these things (in this order):

-- Start a libreoffice with the correct command line to allow remote access
+- Start a libreoffice with the command line required to allow remote access
 - Start a logging session using this libreoffice
 - Stop this logging session